willdurand/Hateoas/README.md

 </user>
 ```

-It is worth mentionning that these formats are the **default ones**, not the
+It is worth mentioning that these formats are the **default ones**, not the
 only available ones.
 You can use [different formats through different
 serializers, and even add your owns](#serializers--formats).